 Know Before You Go

-Great care must be taken as the submarines are located along a sand spit and are only accessible at low tide.
+Great care must be taken, as the submarines are located along a sand spit and are only accessible at low tide.
 The tide can cover ground quickly and you should check and double-check the tide times here.
+Adding the time it will take one to walk out to the location.
+Wear sensible shoes and clothing, and be aware that the path is made of dirt, along with loose sand.